FAKE NEWS | Mahathir Unveils Inspiring Party Platform Dedicated Solely To Making Him Prime Minister Again

 His voice shaking with rage, Mahathir denounced the ruling coalition and all those responsible for the February coup.
 “Those traitors robbed Malaysians of their democracy.
 Worse still, they robbed Malaysians of the privilege of being led by me.

 “Never again!” he vowed, raising his fist.
 “Never again should Malaysians have to suffer the indignity of not having me as prime minister!”

-His son, Mukhriz, who holds rank in Pejuang too, was also there to explain its party platform, and he outlined what he called its “two-part plan” for getting the country back on track.
+His son, Mukhriz, who also holds rank in Pejuang, was there to explain its party platform.
+He outlined what he called its “two-part plan” for getting the country back on track.

 “The first order of business is to make my father prime minister,” he said.
 “The second order of business is to ensure he remains prime minister for as long as possible.”

 With a flourish, he then unveiled a banner bearing the new party’s motto: “Make Malaysia Mahathir’s Again.”

 Responding to questions from reporters asking whether Malaysians will vote for a party whose only policy seems to be making a selfish, delusional old man prime minister for a third time, Mukhriz warned against underestimating the power of the Mahathir brand.